Approximation of magnetic Schr\"odinger operators with $\delta$-interactions supported on networks: Preliminaries

+Note that the sets $\Omega_1, \dots, \Omega_p$ appearing in item~(iii) of the previous definition are rotated Lipschitz hypographs as in \cite[Chapter~3]{M00}, where the function $\zeta_k$ belongs to $C^2_b(\mathbb{R}^{n-1})$.
 Roughly speaking, conditions (i)--(iii) in the above definition mean that the set $\Omega$ is of the same form as the sets $\Omega_+$ considered in \cite{BHSL25}, while conditions (iv)\&(v) mean that the admissible hypersurface $\Sigma$ is a subset of $\partial \Omega$ with good properties, so that an integral over $\Sigma$ is well-defined.
 In particular, (relatively open subsets of) $C^2_b$-hypographs and the boundaries of compact $C^2$-domains are admissible $C^2$-hypersurfaces.
+It will be important for our purposes that item~(ii) in the previous definition implies in the case of unbounded hypersurfaces that different ends can not be too close to each other.
+A typical example of an unbounded curve in $\mathbb{R}^2$ which violates this condition is stated in the following example: